peterhinch/micropython-micro-gui/README.md

  * [SSD1963](https://github.com/peterhinch/micropython-tft-gui) Touch GUI for
  displays based on SSD1963 and XPT2046.
 High performance on large displays due to the parallel interface.
 Specific to STM hosts.

+[LVGL](https://lvgl.io/) is a pretty icon-based GUI library.
+It is written in C with MicroPython bindings; consequently it requires the build system for your target and a C device driver (unless you can acquire a suitable binary).

 # Project status